ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

 ## Ktor imports are not being resolved.
 Imports are in red.
 {: #ktor-artifact }

 > Ensure that you are including the ktor artifact.
-For example, with gradle and Netty engine would be:
+For example, for gradle and Netty engine it would be:
 > ```kotlin
 > dependencies {
 >     compile "io.ktor:ktor-server-netty:$ktor_version"